 The Alienation of Tango

-No matter what people do, there will always be some who do it to the extreme.
+No matter what people do, there are always some who do it to the extreme.
 Tango is no exception.
 We humans seek freedom, yet unrestrained freedom defeats itself.
 Our forefathers understood the danger of this human tendency, which is why they created a political system of checks and balance and the rule of law.
 Tango outside of Argentina, however, is still an uncharted water where people can do whatever they please at their free will.
 They replace tango embrace with an open dance hold, supersede tango music with alternative tunes, reassign gender roles, and bring in non-tango elements such as underarm turns, high kicks and body lifts into the dance.
 Now you go to the milongas in the US, you often hear exotic music of foreign lands and see rogues of all kinds dancing wildly.
-It is still called tango, but the essence of the dance has been changed.
+It is still called tango, but the essence of the dance has been altered.
 There is nothing resemble the tango danced in the milongas of Buenos Aires.

 Nobody can stop the reformation of a dance that invites free expression, I suppose.
 Only time can tell which reforms will last.
 Tango has been through this trial for one hundred and fifty years.
 Whatever changes that people try to bring to tango today must have been tried by others before.
 Most of those changes did not stay.
-The current form of tango, including its music, embrace, steps and protocols as being practiced in Buenos Aires today, is the survivor of the fitness among zillions of attempts to alter the dance along its history.
+The current form of tango, including its music, embrace, steps and protocols as being practiced in Buenos Aires today, is the survivors of fitness among zillions of attempts to alter the dance along its history.
 Tango will continue to evolve, of course, but it will evolve in the same direction that made it tango.
 Any attempt to change tango into a non-tango dance or hybrid will fail.
 If not so, tango would have stopped being the tango danced in Buenos Aires today long ago.

-8 comments:
+7 comments:

 1. Very well said!
 I couldn't agree more.